 The Outdoor Adventure Center lets you explore the great outdoors from the comfort of indoors, perfect for those of you who aren’t interested in trekking it in the wild.
 Learn to fish, hunt, hike and more.
 The OAC bring Up North to downtown and is a great Detroit attraction for kids.

 The Heidelberg Project is a street full of houses that have been converted into art installations, each with their own theme.
+It’s a unique twist on the classic Detroit art museum.
 Although the exhibit is constantly changing, the project can always guarantee to satisfy you if you love the weird, the wacky and the totally off-the-wall things in life.

 The Detroit Zoo is better than your neighborhood zoo.
 We have the largest penguinarium in the world (fun fact: if you’re bored at work you can watch a live feed of the Detroit Zoo penguins).
 There’s also a ton of after hours events that involve biking, movies, and drinking — what more could you want.